xuminic/ezthumb/Readme.txt

 Release Notes
 =============
+Version 3.6.6:
+*) Support new API in FFMPEG 3.x
+*) Fixed a bug which failed to install EzthumbWin.exe.

 Version 3.6.5:
 *) The progress bar dialog will inherit the configuration from the ezthumb GUI dialog.
 *) Fixed a bug that Chinese characters were failed to pass to the progress bar dialog.